-A delicious, dairy-free matcha tea latte using creamy coconut milk and high-quality matcha tea.
+A delicious, dairy-free matcha latte using creamy coconut milk and high-quality matcha tea.

 Whenever I share a picture on Instagram of one of my matcha tea lattes, you guys go crazy and ask for the recipe or a how-to guide on how to make them at home for yourselves.
-Well, I listened and am here to share my favorite Matcha Tea Latte recipe, complete with my favorite tools to use and a step by step tutorial.
-It’s also another green way to celebrate St. Patricks Day (hooray!), like my Pesto Green Eggs and Avocado Toast, or enjoy together for an entire “green” meal.
-So cheers to the most delicious coconut milk Matcha Tea Latte that’s high in antioxidants, healthy fats, and completely dairy free!
+Well, I listened and am here to share my favorite matcha latte recipe, complete with my favorite tools to use and a step-by-step tutorial.
+Enjoy it with Pesto Green Eggs and Avocado Toast for an entire “green” meal in the morning.
+Cheers to the most delicious coconut milk matcha latte that’s high in antioxidants, healthy fats, and completely dairy free!

-Let’s start with the basics, what is matcha tea?
 Matcha tea is a young delicate tea leaf variety typically grown and processed in Japan.
-Matcha tea is typically used in Japanese tea ceremonies, which is on my to-do “bucket” list while traveling.
+Matcha tea is typically used in Japanese tea ceremonies, which is on my to-do bucket list while traveling.
 I hope that when I visit Thailand this year, I can find a place to enjoy and observe a tea ceremony (not just with matcha!), so if you know of any comment below.
 (Update: see my Thailand trip here!)
 One of the greatest things about matcha tea is that it’s not just for lattes!
 You can actually add matcha tea powder to smoothies, cakes, cookies, muffins, pancakes, soup, and so much more.

-Remember this when you’re storing matcha tea: it’s extremely sensitive to both light and heat.
+It’s extremely sensitive to both light and heat.
 As I mentioned earlier, it’s a very delicate young tea as most are hand picked in Japan, ground into a powder, then flash frozen to preserve the freshness as soon as they are picked to preserve freshness.
 After they’re flash frozen, it’s then that they’re packaged into a container.
 Most matcha tea brands store it in foil or in a dark container.
-It’s natural that the matcha will oxidize, since that’s naturally what happens when the package is opened and it’s exposed to light.
+It’s natural that the matcha will oxidize since that’s naturally what happens when the package is opened and it’s exposed to light.
 The goal is to keep it as dark and airtight as possible to decrease the time it oxidizes.
 Another way to keep it fresh it to store it in the fridge or freezer.
 I find this optimal for those of you who don’t drink it daily.

-For me, foam is a must have for enjoying any type of latte, and it’s best created using a hand-held milk frother.
+For me, the foam is a must-have for enjoying any type of latte, and it’s best created using a hand-held milk frother.
 For the pictures here, to create the foam I’ve only used a bamboo whisk as most of you would have this rather than a milk frother, and both create a beautiful result!
-Here is a list of my favorite tools to use when making a matcha tea latte.
-An added bonus is that they’re affordable, and if you get a high quality matcha tea it lasts a really long time!
+Here is a list of my favorite tools to use when making a matcha latte.
+An added bonus is that they’re affordable, and if you get a high-quality matcha tea it lasts a really long time!

 - Milk frother